QQ8267/Data-Analysis-Project-1/README.md

 # Data-Analysis-Project-1
-This project analyzes a synthetic dataset of 1,500 patients diagnosed with Obsessive-Compulsive Disorder (OCD).
-Using SQL and Google Looker Studio, I explored demographic and clinical patterns to answer key questions about patient distribution, diagnosis trends, and obsession/compulsion characteristics.
+This project analyses a synthetic dataset of 1,500 patients diagnosed with Obsessive-Compulsive Disorder (OCD).
+Using SQL and Google Looker Studio, I analysed demographic and clinical patterns to answer key questions about patient distribution, diagnosis trends, and characteristics of obsession and compulsion.

 ## Dataset (synthetic)
 Name: OCD Patient Dataset: Demographics & Clinical Data